The Benefits of IoT Partnerships

 4. Coopetition Partnerships

-These are a special class of partnership in which competitors work together in some very specific areas.
+These are a special class of partnerships in which competitors work together in some very specific areas.
 They may cooperate on defining industry standards, addressing regulatory issues, education, and other things that serve each other’s interests, or advance the industry.

 One example of coopetition is IoT edge device vendors working together to define security standards that ensure the authentication of connected devices and protection of the data stored and transmitted from the edge devices.